 To ensure the UN system works for ITU, the Union can continue to engage with the reformed UNDS, especially with the new RC system.
 In particular, the Union can work to raise awareness among RCs on ITU’s mandate and functions, by involving them in meetings and consultations with the membership.
 It can also further leverage ITU’s Regional Presence and support these offices on engagements with RCs, in CCAs and UNSDCF.
 Moreover, to enhance its involvement in the CCA and other UN Periodic Reviews, the ITU can provide telecommunication/ICT-related guidelines or data for specific countries or regions.
 Meanwhile, ITU can continue to build on its existing role in the UN system.
 The organization is a signatory to the UNSCDF and has worked closely with the UN Development Coordination Office (DCO) to provide an offer to RCs and has participated in virtual briefings organized with DCO.
 ITU Regional Directors are also regularly updated on new developments, including updated guidance on RC-UN agency engagement, such as the revised Management and Accountability Framework that was recently published with national, regional and global chapters.

-[RUS proposal] To ensure the UN system works for ITU, the Union can continue to engage with the reformed UNDS, especially with the new RC system.
+[RUS proposal] To ensure the UN system works for ITU, the Union can continue to engage with the reformed UNDS, especially with the new Resident Coordinator (RC) system.
 In particular, the Union…

 2.2 Developments in the Telecommunications and ICTs landscape